 Further, while the Court in two cases under the IPC (Ahshan Ali v.
-The State, 90 and Mohd.
+State (NCT of Delhi)90, and Mohd.
 Aamir v.
-State 91) granted bail because the case appeared to be an offshoot of a matrimonial dispute, it demonstrated a similar tendency in cases under the POCSO Act.
-In three cases (Varun Arya v.
-State of NCT, 92 Amit Thapliyal v.
-The State, 93 and Mohit Kumar v.
-State NCT 94), the Court granted bail where the accused were the fathers of the respective victims, while making remarks about how there were running matrimonial disputes between the parents of the victim.
-Surprisingly, two of these cases cited Dharmander Singh on the increased threshold of proof, with one of them even labelling the allegations as serious.
-95 Despite this, bail was granted to the accused in both cases, showing that any perceived 'seriousness' under the POCSO Act did not affect the manner in which the Court appreciated allegations of matrimonial disputes.
+State (NCT of Delhi)91 granted bail because the case appeared to be an offshoot of a matrimonial dispute, it demonstrated a similar tendency in cases under the POCSO Act.
+In three cases Varun Arya v.
+State (NCT of Delhi)92, Amit Thapliyal v.
+State (NCT of Delhi)93, and Mohit Kumar v.
+State (NCT of Delhi)94, the Court granted bail where the accused were the fathers of the respective victims, while making remarks about how there were running matrimonial disputes between the parents of the victim.
+Surprisingly, two of these cases cited Dharmander Singh on the increased threshold of proof, with one of them even labelling the allegations as serious.95 Despite this, bail was granted to the accused in both cases, showing that any perceived 'seriousness' under the POCSO Act did not affect the manner in which the Court appreciated allegations of matrimonial disputes.